beyond-all-reason/teiserver/README.md

 lib/teiserver/tcp_server.ex is the main tcp server which handles TCP messages, these are typically handled by a protocol.
 By setting a different protocol in the state of a TCP listener you can change which protocol it uses.

 ### Testing
 Run as above (`mix run --no-halt`) and load up Chobby.
 Set Chobby's server to `localhost`.
 In my experience it's then fastest to restart Chobby and it will connect to your locally running instance.
+After you've finished you'll want to set the server back to `road-flag.bnr.la`.

 You can login using the normal login command but it's much easier to login using `LI <username>` which is currently in place for testing purposes.
+If you are familiar with Elixir then starting it with `iex -S mix` will put it in console mode and you can execute commands through the modules there too.

 ### State
 ##### Users